 4. Set Akismet to moderate the comments automatically

 Comment sections are the lifeline of many sites.
-This is also one of the tasks that consumes the most time for majority of bloggers.
-Some bloggers prefer to manually approve comments, but that might be impossible to manage when you’re going away.
+This is also one of the tasks that consumes the most time for majority.
+Some people prefer to manually approve comments, but that might be impossible to manage when you’re going away.

 As you don’t want the discussion to die out while you’re away, you should set Akismet WordPress plugin to do all the work for you.